 3. Beyond Geography

-Beyond the islands in and surrounding the Caribbean Sea, there are other countries which are also associated with the Caribbean region mainly due to their cultural, economic and political history.
+Another of the main facts about the Caribbean is that beyond the islands in and surrounding the Caribbean Sea, there are other countries which are also associated with the Caribbean region mainly due to their cultural, economic and political history.
 This includes the island of Bermuda located in the North Atlantic Ocean, a mere 665 miles from the state of North Carolina in the United States and Belize also located on the North American continent.
 Finally, Guyana, Suriname, and Venezuela, three independent countries on South America’s North Atlantic coast.
 All five are members of the Caribbean Community (CARICOM) which was established in 1972 to promote economic integration and cooperation between member states.
 Belize, Guyana, and Venezuela are also current members of the Caribbean Tourism Organization, the official body promoting tourism in the Caribbean region.

 Guyana: Kaieteur Falls, the world’s largest single drop waterfall.
 Photo Credit: © Fotonatura via Guyana Tourism Authority.